Anjulo/kaist_capstone_design1_2021/README.md

 KAIST 2021 Spring Capstone Design 1, Team B

-This is a repository for capstone design 1 Team B codes.
+This is a repository for capstone design 1 Team B codes and final presentation.

 To download the package, write the command below in ~/catkin_ws/src terminal.
 ```console